jaylaprade/createLab/README.md

   yum install git
 and
   pip install bitbucket-cli

-This is a simple script for creating labs from a simple template.
-It also does the following:
--  Create a git repo in the directory
--  Create a private BitBucket repo
--  Push the initial template to the BitBuck repo

 The script has a few problems:
 -  No checking to see if git, or bitbucket-cli are installed